 Result financial transactions relates to realized and unrealized results from fair value movements of financial instruments that are measured at fair value with movement through the income statement.
 These movements are almost entirely offset by the market value movements of derivatives entered into as hedges for these transactions.
 This item also includes the results due to the sale of available-for-sale transactions.
-In addition, this item also includes the changes in the market value adjustments due to counterparty credit risk (Credit Valuation Adjustment) for interest rate swaps with clients.
+In addition, this item also includes the market value movements due to counterparty credit risk (Credit Valuation Adjustment) for interest rate swaps without a daily exchange of collateral.